Tom5895/MoonboardGAN/README.md

 <img src="moonboard.jpg" alt="a moonboard" width="300"/>

 The figure below shows an image of a moonboard problem.
+The climber must reach the final hold using only the circled holds for their hands and feet.

 <img src="moonboardproblem.png" alt="a moonboard problem" width="300"/>

 Throughout this project we build a classifier to predict the grade of a MoonBoard problem given only the specific holds used.
 We compare the performance of a Convolutional Neural Network against a Long Short-Term Memory Network which is able to capture additional information from the order in which the holds are used when climbing the problem.

 We also experiement with a Variational Auto-Encoder to autonomously generate new moonboard problems

+The data was scraped from the MoonBoard website using Selenium WebDriver.